NikkiOfTheValley/MimosaOS/README.md

 Then, install mtools:
 `sudo apt-get install mtools`

-Then, install this weird version of GCC that gnu-efi requires for some reason:
+Then, install this weird version of GCC:
 `sudo apt install gcc-mingw-w64-x86-64`

 Then, execute the build script: